mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

   />
   ```

-- Some selectors have been renamed to match with our naming convention
+- Some selectors have been renamed to match with our naming convention:

   | MUI X v4 selectors                | MUI X v5 selectors                    |
   | --------------------------------- | ------------------------------------- |